 Putin was determined that this could not continue, and it was immediately clear that his style was going to be very different to that of Yeltsin.
 When Bill Clinton’s point man on Russia, Strobe Talbott, first met Putin during the late 1990s, the American official found his style completely different from the histrionics or lecturing that he was used to from Yeltsin and other Russian officials.
 Talbott was struck by Putin’s “ability to convey self-control and confidence in a low-key, soft-spoken manner.”
 And the future president also used a number of tricks from his KGB background to show he was in control, making sure to name-drop poets Talbott had studied at university to show he had read Talbott’s file.
 “I could imagine him debriefing a captured spy who’d already been softened up by the rougher types,” Talbott recalled in his memoirs.

 To achieve this, Putin turned to history.
 Russia’s recent past had been contradictory, painful and bloody, but Putin was determined that Russians should take pride in their history.
-Victory in the Second World War, still known in Russia as the Great Patriotic War, became a kind of national founding myth for the new Russia.
+Victory in World War II, still known in Russia as the Great Patriotic War, became a kind of national founding myth for the new Russia.

 “Through you, we got used to being winners,” Putin told veterans on his first Victory Day, two days after his inauguration in 2000.
 With each year, the victory narrative became more pronounced.
 Questioning the darker sides of the Soviet war narrative, such as the deportation of 2 million Soviet citizens during the war, or the ruthless tactics of the Stalin regime on the eve of the conflict, became ever more taboo.
 Putin was determined that Russians should not be made to feel guilty for their past.

 Putin’s personal image evolved to reinforce the narrative of a newly resurgent country.
 He won Russians over with his calm, no-nonsense approach and tough talking.
 Over time, Kremlin spin doctors played up his macho credentials, resulting in a series of photo opportunities that seemed to get more and more absurd: Putin at the controls of a race car and a fighter jet, Putin riding a horse bare-chested, Putin flying a microlight with a flock of rare cranes.
-There was even a rumor doing the rounds in Moscow political circles last year that Putin wanted to be blasted into space to orbit the earth.
+There was even a rumor that Putin wanted to be blasted into space to orbit the earth.
 But the idea was apparently nixed by Kremlin security, who deemed it too dangerous.

 As Putin’s constructed image approached that of a superhero, his style of rule changed too.
-In recent years, the circle of real decision makers around Putin has shrunk, and now mainly consists of people with a security services background.
-Putin prides loyalty above all else, and many of the people around him are those he has known since his KGB days—or at least since the 1990s in St Petersburg.
+The circle of real decision makers around Putin shrank, skewing toward people with a security services background.
+Putin has prided loyalty above all else, and many of the people around him are those he has known since his KGB days—or at least since the 1990s in St Petersburg.

-Ludmila said she had given up cooking because her husband never praised her food.
+Even his then-wife Ludmila, in a rare 2005 interview to Russian newspapers, painted a picture of a taciturn and authoritarian master of the house.
+She said he could only be asked questions (never about work) when he came home late at night and drank a glass of kefir before bed.
+And Ludmila said she gave up cooking because her husband never praised her food.
 “He has put me to the test throughout our life together.
 I constantly feel that he is watching me and checking that I make the right decisions,” she said.
-It didn’t sound much like marital harmony, and indeed after a period of rumours that the couple lived separate lives, they announced a divorce in 2013.
+The couple announced a divorce in 2013.

-Over the years, Putin has made himself synonymous with the new state.
-By the end of his next presidential term, he will have been in power for nearly a quarter of a century.
-“Without Putin there is no Russia,” said Vyacheslav Volodin, one of his top aides, a few years ago.
-During this time, Putin’s use of the Second World War has been augmented with other, secondary historical figures and victories, as Putin has tried to weave a narrative of Russian glory, starting with the 10th-century Prince Vladimir, founder of Kievan Rus, and ending with the Vladimir currently residing inside the Kremlin.
+Over the years, Putin has made himself synonymous with the new state, extending his presidency more than two decades.
+During this time, Putin’s use of the Second World War has been augmented with other, secondary historical figures and victories, as Putin has tried to weave a narrative of Russian glory, starting with the 10th-century Prince Vladimir, founder of Kievan Rus—and ending with the Vladimir currently residing inside the Kremlin.

-Shaun Walker has lived in Moscow since 2003 and is the outgoing Moscow correspondent for The Guardian.
-His book, The Long Hangover: Putin’s New Russia and the Ghosts of the Past, was released in January and is published by Oxford University Press.
+Shaun Walker is the Central and Eastern European correspondent for The Guardian and author of the book, The Long Hangover: Putin’s New Russia and the Ghosts of the Past, published by Oxford University Press.
 Follow him on Twitter at @shaunwalker7.